-If you find that you have identified several areas of practice where you feel further development would be beneficial (i.e.your learning needs), you should try to prioritise them in terms of importance.
+If you find that you have identified several areas of practice where you feel further development would be beneficial (i.e.your learning needs), you should try to prioritise them.
 This will help you to plan whether the learning need should be addressed immediately or at some point in the future, in other registration years.